 Our paper is most closely related to a recent paper by Klein et al. (2020), who consider the problem of constructing confidence sets analogous to ours.
 The main difference between their constructions and ours is that they rely upon simultaneous confidence sets for the values of the features for all populations, whereas, as mentioned previously, we exploit simultaneous confidence sets for differences in the values of the features for certain pairs of populations.
-In Remark 3.11 and Appendix B, we show that their confidence sets are always at least as large as ours when there are only two populations or in the homogeneous case with common variances and sample sizes when there are more than two populations.
+In Remark 3.8 and Appendix B, we show that their confidence sets are always at least as large as ours when there are only two populations or in the homogeneous case with common variances and sample sizes when there are more than two populations.
 More importantly, we show that their method cannot in general produce smaller confidence sets with positive probability uniformly across populations.
 While it is unknown if even one component may be smaller with positive probability, we find in our simulations that their approach generally leads to confidence sets that are much larger than ours for all populations.

 Other related work includes Goldstein and Spiegelhalter (1996), who propose the use of resampling methods such as the bootstrap to account for the type of uncertainty with which we are concerned.
 In the context of the PISA study, for instance, such a bootstrap procedure has been used to report "range of ranks" (see OECD (2019, Annex A3)).
 As explained by Hall and Miller (2009) and Xie et al. (2009), however, such methods perform poorly when some populations have features whose values are "close" to one another.
-In Remark 3.7 and Appendix A, we show that the bootstrap does not satisfy the coverage requirement when there are more than two populations.
+In Remark 3.5 and Appendix A, we show that the bootstrap does not satisfy the coverage requirement when there are more than two populations.
 Motivated by these observations, Xie et al. (2009) propose an alternative method for accounting for uncertainty based on combining resampling with a smooth estimator of the rank which requires, among other things, delicate choices of user-specified "bandwidths".
 Our constructions, by contrast, require no such tuning parameters.

 Finally, we note that the problems studied in this paper are distinct from those of two recent papers in econometrics, Andrews et al. (2018) and Gu and Koenker (2020).
-To explain the differences consider the example of intergenerational mobility in the U.S..
-Andrews et al. (2018) develop methods for inference on the value of mobility in the neighborhood with the highest estimated mobility.
-In contrast, we develop methods for inference on the rank of a neighborhood, not on the value of mobility that was used to rank neighborhoods; see Remarks 5.1 and 5.3 for more discussion.
-Gu and Koenker (2020) develop optimal decision rules for selecting the best neighborhoods, which is related to a literature in subset selection (see Gupta and Panchapakesan (1979) for a review), but complementary to our inference-based approach of selecting the τ -best; see Remark 3.17 for more details.
+To explain the differences consider the example of intergenerational mobility in the U.S. Andrews et al. (2018) develop methods for inference on the true value of mobility in the (random) neighborhood whose estimate of mobility is the highest, i.e., whose estimated rank is one.
+In contrast, we develop methods for inference on the ranks of (one or more) neighborhoods themselves; see Remarks 4.1 and 4.3 for more discussion.
+Gu and Koenker (2020) develop optimal decision rules for selecting the best neighborhoods, which is related to a literature in subset selection (see Gupta and Panchapakesan (1979) for a review), but complementary to our inference-based approach of selecting the τ -best; see Remark 3.12 for more details.

 The remainder of our paper is organized as follows.
 In Section 2, we illustrate the logic underlying our inference procedures in a stylized example using a subset of the data from one of our empirical applications.
-Section 3 then introduces our general setup, including a formal description of the confidence sets we consider.
-We first discuss the construction of a marginal confidence set for the rank of a particular population and then turn our attention to the construction of simultaneous confidence sets for the ranks of all populations.
-As mentioned previously, in each case, we begin by describing a simple construction that relies on simultaneous confidence sets for certain pairs of populations before showing how to improve upon this construction using an appropriately chosen multiple hypothesis testing problem.
-In Section 4, we examine the finite-sample behavior of our inference procedure via a simulation study, including a comparison with the method proposed by Klein et al. (2020).
-Finally, in Section 5, we apply our inference procedures to re-examine the rankings of both developed countries in terms of academic achievement and neighborhoods in the United States in terms of intergenerational mobility.
+Section 3 then introduces our general setup and presents the formal results.
+In Section 3.5, we examine the finite-sample behavior of our inference procedure via a simulation study, including a comparison with the method proposed by Klein et al. (2020).
+Finally, in Section 4, we apply our inference procedures to re-examine the rankings of both developed countries in terms of academic achievement and neighborhoods in the United States in terms of intergenerational mobility.